d4weed/gfw-article/blog.md

 <a href="https://github.com/Vizzuality/GlobalFishingWatch/pull/332">I wish I knew earlier</a>, but this battle is basically lost in advance.
 There's just no way a CPU can handle moving that much heatmap brushes above 5 fps on a desktop, let alone a mobile CPU.

-Naturally an awesome contender when you think of spatiotemporal animations: CARTO's Torque.
+Naturally an awesome contender when you think of spatiotemporal animations: <a href="https://carto.com/torque/">CARTO's Torque</a>.
 Torque works by mashing SQL tables into preprocessed tilecubes, then rendered into a good old canvas 2D.
 It can deliver relatively good performance with typical datasets, because there is a step of spatial and temporal aggregation done 'offline'.
 It is an amazingly smart way to tackle the problem but unfortunately it comes "by nature" with two major flaws:
 - you can't do any client side changes to the rendering, which makes interaction niceties such as mouse hover effects impossible to achieve;
 - interacting with the time attributes is very limited.
 Changing the time span rendered requires changing your SQL query and do a roundtrip with the server.
 But we had high ambitions: